shoober420/windows11-scripts/README.md

 DeviceManager.txt

-setacl.bat (requires SetACL.exe to be in scripts directory)
+SetACL.bat (requires SetACL.exe to be in scripts directory)

 InterruptAffinityPolicyTool.txt